programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-06.png" alt="Bar chart depicting average use of three verb types (past-tense, third- and non-third person present tense) in English versus Biology papers, showing third-person present tense verbs used most in both disciplines, many more third-person present tense verbs used in English papers than the other two types and more past tense verbs used in Biology papers." caption="Figure 6: Graph of average usage of three verb types (past tense, third- and non-third person present tense) in English and Biology papers" %}

 Graphing these annotations reveals a fairly even distribution of the usage of the three verb types in Biology papers.
-However, in English papers, an average of 130 third-person singular tense part-of-speech verbs are used per paper, in compared to around 40 of the other two categories.
+However, in English papers, an average of 130 third-person singular present tense verbs are used per paper, compared to around 40 of the other two categories.
 What these differences indicate about the genres is not immediately discernible, but it does indicate spaCy's value in identifying patterns of linguistic annotations for further exploration by computational and close-reading methods.

 The analyses above are only a couple of many possible applications for part-of-speech tagging.
 Part-of-speech tagging is also useful for [research questions about sentence *intent*](https://perma.cc/QXH6-V6FF): the meaning of a text changes depending on whether the past, present, or infinitive form of a particular verb is used.
 Equally useful for such tasks as word sense disambiguation and language translation, part-of-speech tagging is additionally a building block of named entity recognition, the focus of the analysis below.